Center for Biotechnology and Interdisciplinary Studies

 The Bioinformatics Laboratory, recently constructed with a grant from the Howard Hughes Medical Institute, is equipped with 20 state of the art Silicon Graphics workstations, distance delivery apparatus, and audiovisual equipment.
 It is connected via a high-speed network to local Challenger and Origin 2000 servers, and provides local access to high-speed RAID drives for searches of the most generally important biological sequence and structure databases.

 Available software includes some of the most powerful and generally used searching, sequence alignment, and analysis software, accessible through GCG seqlab and other formats, as well as molecular visualization, modeling, and dynamics packages from Molecular Simulations.
 Available software includes Vector NTI and Tripos packages.

 This “laptop lab” in the Science Center is used for several biology studio classes.
 It includes network ports for students’ laptop computers and an instructor’s podium, which is equipped for computer projection.
-Class materials are accessible via the web from a Biology Department server as well as Rensselaer’s main server.
+Class materials are accessible via the web from a Biological Sciences Department server as well as Rensselaer’s main server.
 Studio classes taught in the Biosimulation Lab include Genetics and Evolution and Human Physiology.